6 killed in Haiti after police say govt car loses control

 Louis-Jeune said he didn’t know how many people died, but an AP journalist on the scene counted the bodies of four men and two women on the ground.

-The deaths come as Haiti faces a fourth day of protests to demand that President Jovenel Moise resign for not investigating allegations of corruption in the previous government over Petrocaribe, a Venezuelan subsidized energy program.
+The deaths came as Haiti faced a fourth day of protests to demand that President Jovenel Moise resign for not investigating allegations of corruption in the previous government over Petrocaribe, a Venezuelan subsidized energy program.

+Moise said in a brief televised address on Wednesday night that people have the right to protest but that he is not stepping down.

+“The Haitian people have elected me as president in free and fair elections,” he said, adding that his opponents need to wait for the next election if they want to seize power.

+Moise did not address the allegations of corruption but said he was keeping all victims in his thoughts, especially the police officers who were killed.
+He also made an appeal for dialogue and said the government will take all necessary measures to ensure people’s safety and restore peace to Haiti.

-At least nine people have died in the protests, not including those hit by the car.
-The ninth death was reported on Wednesday.
+At least 10 people have died in the protests, not including those hit by the car.
+The two most recent deaths were reported on Wednesday.
 Police spokesman Frantz Lerebours told the AP that authorities discovered the body of a young man while clearing street barricades in the southern department of Nippes.
+In addition, a police officer was fatally shot in the southern coastal town of Grand Goave, the second one killed in recent days.

 Schools and government offices remained closed on Wednesday, as did many banks and grocery stores.
 However, hundreds of people stood outside one bank that opened in the neighborhood of Petionville, and public buses were running again.